 User confusion - Typically, a proposed solution to a problem will hopefully allow the user to connect the dots themselves.
 Unfortunately, if the problem is complex, some users by getting confused by what the prototype is trying to solve or even point out more problems with the new prototype that never existed before.

 Along your user experience design journey be sure to validate often.
 We’ve all gone through that phase where you are working on something for so long you need a new set of eyes and perspective on it to validate what you are doing is worthwhile.

-Attachment to prototypes – simply put, don’t get attached to any one solution.
+Attachment to prototypes - simply put, don’t get attached to anyone's solution.
 You are only limiting yourself and whatever problem you are trying to solve by getting attached.
 Your users’ will thank you for keeping an open mind.

 What works for you may not work for your users’

 Remember, your users' aren’t you.
 They may know more than you or they may know less.
 It is best to expect the unexpected.

 Designers and developers tend to pay attention to their own needs first when being presented with a challenge.
 Problems are often solved with little validation from anyone else.
 Some software you use daily is likely evidence of this.
 You know…the kind that makes you want to rip your hair out.
 Luckily, more and more businesses are paying more attention to user experience design.

 As someone who designs these experiences, do your best to limit personal judgment while creating any prototypes or even higher fidelity designs.
 Having practiced it over and over, you will without a doubt have more working knowledge of good user experience design.
 Try to remember to not be biased and always test early and often.